CSC-DevOps/Containers/README.md

 ```

 Using the overlay filesystem, we can keep our rootfs "read-only", while allowing new changes to be made.
 The read-only portion is denotated by the "lower" directory.
 The change states are maintained in the "upper" and "work" directories, and the merged/unified filesystem is available in the "overlay" directory.

-This script will create a new snapshot of the filesystem everytime is it launched in order to run the process.

 A short demo of the script illustrates our ability to perserve the rootfs each time we create a new container.